smanter82/100-days-of-code/log.md

 ### Day 6: Tuesday, June 1, 2021

-**Today's Progress**: 12 more Applied Visual Design lessons on FreeCodeCamp
+**Today's Progress**: 12 more Applied Visual Design lessons on FreeCodeCamp, added favicon to project

 **Thoughts**: Feeling both behind and successful today.
 It's another day when I wish I could have gotten more done in between the other things getting in the way, but I'm also proud that I didn't just skip it today.
 I'm realizing how little I know about the color wheel and what a big impact that could have on the design of a site.
+I did manage to get a favicon created and connected to my project, and progress is progress.

 **Link(s) to work**
 Last FreeCodeCamp exercise completed: https://www.freecodecamp.org/learn/responsive-web-design/applied-visual-design/adjust-the-color-of-various-elements-to-complementary-colors
+GitHub repo to new project: [marvelous_manters](https://github.com/smanter82/marvelous_manters)

 ### Day 2: